azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 * list out your subscriptions using `az account list --output table`
 * change subscription by using `az account set --subscription <subscriptionId>`

-Service principals work really well in a multi-tenanted environment as the service principal authentication details can sit directly in the relevent terraform directory so that it is easy to define the target subscription and tenancy and tightly connect it with the other infrastructure definitions.
+Service principals work really well in a multi-tenanted environment as the service principal authentication details can sit directly in the relevant terraform directory so that it is easy to define the target subscription and tenancy and tightly connect it with the other infrastructure definitions.

 For a standard multi-tenancy environment then you would create a service principal per subscription and then create a provider block for each terraform folder.
 (The provider stanza can be in any of the .tf files, but provider.tf is common.)